amirulshafiq98/olist-sales/README.md

 ![Schema](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 Prior to the analysis, the product table was translated using excel with the translation file using vlookup.
-SQL query for inspecting and checking values can be downloaded [here](https://www.google.com)
+SQL query for inspecting and checking values can be viewed [here](https://github.com/amirulshafiq98/olist-sales/blob/main/pre-checks.sql)